Treatment for sinus infection

 The following are HOMOEOPATHIC TREATMENT of SINUSITIS:

 - NUX VOMICA:

-Sambucus is another essential Homeopathic solution for Sinusitis with utmost dry nose cavities.
+Sambucus is another essential homeopathic solution for sinusitis with dry nose cavities.

-There are extreme difficulties in respiration as a result of the blockage, and it coerces a patient to sit up straight.
-Mostly at night, a person has to wake up from sleeping as a result of suffocation and difficulty in respiration.
+There are extreme respiration difficulties due to the blockage, and it causes a patient to sit up straight.
+Mostly at night, a person has to wake up from sleeping as a result of suffocation and difficulty breathing.
 Sambucus is also very efficient when administered to infants for nasal congestion.
-The blockage often leads to difficulty in breathing and forces to breathe thru the mouth.
-This could be a high-risk case for infants because they can’t breathe thru their mouth while feeding.
+The blockage often leads to difficulty breathing and forces one to breathe through the mouth.
+This could be a high-risk case for infants because they can’t breathe through their mouths while feeding.

-Arsenicum album is administered when the congestion of the nose is a result of allergies.
+Arsenicum album is administered when congestion in the nose results from allergies.
 It is usually applied when the discharges from the nose are burning and watery.
-There is a full watery and robust discharge from the nose.
-There is acute thirst, and the patient feels exceptionally worse when in an open environment and prefers to stay in a warm room.
+There is a full, watery, and robust discharge from the nose.
+There is acute thirst, and the patient feels exceptionally worse in an open environment and prefers to stay in a warm room.

-Gelsemium is recommended when there is a slow headache with seizing feeling in the nose blockage, and a continuous discharge from the nose.
+Gelsemium is recommended when there is a slow headache with a seizing feeling in the nose blockage and a continuous discharge from the nose.

 - SINAPIS NIGRA

 Sinapis Nigra is a proper remedy for sinusitis and nasal congestion that happen because of allergies.
 It is used when both nostrils are blocked, and breathing is difficult because of a blockage.
 Discharges are running from both the eyes and nose.